 Making difficult topics easier.

 Teaching the names for private parts can be challenging.
-Your Whole Body is an inclusive book about the entire body that helps parents use these critical words with their kids.
+Your Whole Body is an award-winning, inclusive book about the entire body that helps parents use these critical words with their kids.

 Why Knowing the Names for Genitals Matters

 Knowing the proper names for genitals is a critical body safety skill for young children.
 An adult is more likely to understand what happened to a child who reports if the child uses the correct words.
 Perpetrators are also less likely to offend against children who know the proper names.